SharleneNdinda/jobbie/README.md

 ## ☁️ About The Project ☁️

-Jobbie is a mobile application built using React Native and the added tooling functionality of Expo:
+Jobbie is a mobile application built using React Native and the added tooling functionality of Expo

 All jobs listed within the application are fetched directly from RapidApi.